 III.
-ROBUST OPTIMAL CONTROL OF UNCERTAIN NONLINEAR SWITCHED SYSTEM
+ROBUST OPTIMAL CONTROL OF UNCERTAIN NONLINEAR SWITCHED SYSTEM design by approximate dynamic programming that provides a feedback solution for unspecified initial conditions.

 To apply the robust optimal control of uncertain nonlinear switched system, a two-term control law is proposed.
 The first term is an approximate dynamic programming controller and the second term is a robust time-delay controller.